diogomartino/palworld-ds-gui/README.md

 # Palworld Dedicated Server GUI

 This is a GUI for the Palworld Dedicated Server.
-Configure and manage your server visually.
-Only Windows is supported at the moment.
+Configure and manage your remote/local server visually.
 Control your server from anywhere with the web interface.

 ## Web Interface